 Study tours run for 2-3 weeks and offer you the opportunity to combine study and cultural immersion, while gaining credit towards your degree.
 You will be guided by academics and have access to opportunities otherwise out of reach for an independent traveller.

 How to Apply

-Applications for 2016 programs will become available in early Trimester 1, 2016.
-Applications will be submitted online through the Deakin Abroad Portal (Studio Abroad).
+Applications for 2016 programs will be available for submission in mid Trimester 1, 2016.
+Applications will be submitted online through the Deakin Abroad Portal.

 To be eligible for a Faculty of Arts and Education study tour you must meet the following requirements:

-- completed 8 units of credit, at time of application
+- successfully completed 8 credit points, at time of application

 - any pre requisite units specified in the programs handbook information (see individual program for link through to handbook information)

 Each program has additional costs in addition to standard unit tuition fees.